310mc/https-310mc.github.io-tl/source/_posts/motor_show/muddy_road.md

 {% bubble Tetora %}
 Ossu, it’s ‘cuz we haven’t been working as part of Ryuseitai-M for a while now…

-I’ve just been wearing the red outfit this whole time, when I don’t even suit the size yet.
+I’ve just been wearing the Red outfit this whole time, when I don’t even suit the size yet.
 {% endbubble %}

 {% bubble Midori sigh %}